Georg Lurich: Early life

 Lurich became the first Estonian to set world weightlifting records.
 The Estonian public eagerly attended his matches and Lurich's popularity in his homeland soared.
-From 1897 to 1898 Lurich toured Estonia and his successes helped popularize athletics in Estonia and dozens of athletic clubs were established.
-In 1896, Lurich befriended an 18-year-old fellow countryman by the name of Georg Hackenschmidt and began to train the young man.
-Hackenschmidt would later go on to create a name for himself in weightlifting and wrestling.
+From 1897 to 1898, Lurich toured Estonia and his successes helped popularize athletics in Estonia; dozens of athletic clubs were established.
+In 1896, Lurich befriended an 18-year-old fellow countryman by the name of George Hackenschmidt and began to train the young man.
+Hackenschmidt would later go on to make a name for himself in weightlifting and wrestling.

 Travel abroad and death

 Prior to World War I, Lurich, along with friend and fellow Estonian wrestler Aleksander Aberg travelled to the United States to perform for American audiences.
-Lurich performed in free-style wrestling matches in the United States between 1913 and 1917.
+Lurich competed in freestyle wrestling matches in the United States between 1913 and 1917.
 Lurich wrestled American world wrestling champion and title holder Frank Gotch in Kansas City in 1913, but lost what would be Gotch's final match.

-After returning home via Japan, China and Russia in 1917 they arrived in Estonia in the autumn.
+After returning home via Japan, China and Russia in 1917, they arrived in Estonia in the autumn.
 They participated in a wrestling tournament in the capital city of Tallinn that remained unfinished due to the approach of German troops.
 The two athletes went to Saint Petersburg and on to southern Russia.
 The Russian Civil War meant an end to work in Saint Petersburg and Moscow.
 Conditions seemed better in the southern region, which was controlled by the White Army.
 However, the war spread and the men had to flee further inside Russia.
 They became stranded in a far corner of southern Russia in the village of Armavir.
 Their initial aim was to leave Russia across the Black Sea by boat.

 Things took a dramatic turn in Armavir at the beginning of 1920.
 The fighting reached them, the town changed hands several times, many civilians perished, and there were many funerals.
 A warm winter brought about an epidemic of typhoid fever.
 Due to the war, medical aid was difficult to obtain.
 Lurich fell ill first and died on 20 January 1920.
-Aberg had also become infected with typhus, but managed to defeat the illness.
+Aberg had also become infected with typhus, but managed to overcome the illness.
 However, he rushed his recovery, caught pneumonia, and died on 15 February 1920.
 The wrestlers were buried in one grave in the Armavir German cemetery.